SwissClinicalTrialOrganisation/secuTrial_recipes/create_new_project/README.md

     ```

     5.1 Select "centre" and create a "new centre"
-    5.2 Select "participant" and choose yourself as admin.
-Under "Projekt oder Zentrum hinzufügen" you can choose your project and enable to see the project for all the previously defined centres
+    5.2 Select "Participants" and choose yourself as admin.
+Under "Add project or centre" you can choose your project and enable to see the project for all the previously defined centres

 6. In the FormBuilder:
     6.1 Select "Edit configuration".
 At the level "Additional patient-ID (Add-ID)" enable "instead of Pat-ID" and specify the format: e.g. NNN (Click on set)